-Once SCD/EN50494 is configured, the user can select the slot by pressing the "Tuning" key in the Spectrum mode.
+Once SCD/EN50494 is configured, the user can select the slot by the "Tuning" key.

-10.4.3 SCD2/EN50607 (JESS) commands
+9.4.3 | SCD2/EN50607 (JESS) commands

-Through the SCD2/EN50607 (international standard, also known as JESS) function is possible to control the devices of a TV satellite installation that are compatible with this standard.
+Through the SCD2/EN50607 (internation standard, also known as JESS) function is possible to control the devices of a TV satellite installation that are compatible with this standard.
 This technology has two main functionalities: one for configuring headends, and another for configuring sockets.
-Thanks to its bidirectional DiSEqC capabilities, the meter can automatically read the configuration from any SCD2/EN50607 compatible unit connected to it.
-In case that no compatible device is detected, the meter allows the user to make a blind configuration of the unit without any confirmation other than spectrum reference.
+This technology requires bidirectional DiSEqC capabilities.
+Although this equipment do not have such capability, a simpler way to blind configure units has been implemented, without any confirmation other than spectrum reference.
 For information about JESS technology, developed by JULTEC, refer to its website (http://jultec.de/).

-- Connect the RF cable (see Figure 6) to the RF connector for the input signal of the equipment. - Press the Spectrum key to access the spectrum analyser mode.

-- Press the Settings key and select the satellite band.
+- Connect the RF cable (see Figure 6) to the RF connector for the input signal of the equipment. - Press the Spectrum key to access the spectrum analyser mode. - Press the Settings key and select the satellite band.
 From the Settings menu, select the polarization (horizontal/vertical) and the satellite band (high/low). - If necessary, enable the Supply output and select the supply voltage for the LNB.

-When tuning by channel is selected, polarization, satellite band and supply output cannot be changed, because these parameters are determined by the channel plan.
+NOTE: When tuning by channel is selected, polarization, satellite band and supply output cannot be changed, because these parameters are determined by the channel plan.